Happy New Year!

-Welcome to the first blog for 2021 from MABS.
-We hope that you kept safe and healthy over the festive season, and Happy New Year.
+Welcome to the first blog for 2022 from MABS.
+We hope that you kept safe and healthy over the festive season.

 Typically, we start the new year with good intentions.
 Committing to new year’s resolutions of things we want to do, new habits we want to make and general hope for the year ahead.
-This year, however, might be different.
-We find ourselves in a level 5 lockdown, meaning whatever plans you have for the year may already have hit a few snags.
-But that doesn’t mean that you can’t set yourself some manageable goals for the year ahead.
+Rising energy costs and general uncertainty can dampen your optimism but that doesn’t mean that you can’t set yourself some manageable goals for the year ahead.

 We’ve pulled together 5 useful tips to get you started on planning your spending (and saving) for the year ahead.

 Make a Budget

 With the ongoing uncertainty, many people are currently managing their households on reduced incomes or increased expenses and wondering what the future holds.
 Now is the time to take control of what you can.

 Start by making a budget.
 There is a list of resources at the bottom of this blog to help you get started.
 Take a pen and paper, gather up or open your bank statements online along with any social welfare payment receipts or payslips.
 Make a line down the page, and on one side, put any income (and dates if you have them).
 On the other side of the page, write a list of all your bills and spending, add up the columns and take away the outgoings from the income.